RyanNgCT/ubuntu-hardening/README.md

 ## Installation and Dependencies
 * [Ubuntu Server 20.04.1+ (20.04 LTS)](https://ubuntu.com/download/server), select Option 2.
 Can also choose to deploy on the Cloud--GCP, Linode etc.
-* [req.sh](https://github.com/RyanNgCT/ubuntu-hardening/blob/main/dependencies/req.sh) (contains all pre-requisite packages and/or dependencies): **WARNING** this was not tested by the author and is a minimal and quick way to set up your environment, configuration is still required.
+* [req.sh](https://github.com/RyanNgCT/ubuntu-hardening/blob/main/dependencies/req.sh) (contains all pre-requisite packages and/or dependencies): **WARNING**: this was not tested by the author and is a minimal and quick way to set up your environment, configuration is still required.
+This project is not actively maintained.
+However, please open an issue if need be.
 * [Slides for server hardening](https://docs.google.com/presentation/d/1L1b1AIIjt6Fb_5auAaVlQ-g5eTmZ9nfo9hBRdok8h78/edit?usp=sharing).
 * GUI is optional and Ubuntu 18.04+ Client VM would be helpful to test `ssh` hardening.